Flint Gregory Hunt: Capture and trial

 Hunt escaped and called his friend, asking if he could give him the murder weapon, informing him that he had just murdered a police officer with it.
 Hunt and his girlfriend then went to the home of his sister, but left when a television broadcast announced that Hunt was being sought in relation to the crime.
 The following day, Hunt and his girlfriend drove to Camden, New Jersey.
 During the drive, Hunt admitted to his girlfriend that he had killed Adolfo.
 The two then parted ways, with Hunt boarding a bus alone to Santa Monica, California.
 On November 23, he was apprehended at a Tulsa, Oklahoma bus station, after a woman on the bus alerted authorities when she spotted him acting suspiciously.
 He was held at a Tulsa jail before being extradited back to Maryland to face trial for murder.
 He was also charged with using a handgun in the commission of a crime of violence, as well as unlawfully carrying a handgun.

-Hunt was convicted of first-degree murder by a jury in June 1986 and sentenced to death.
+Hunt was convicted of first degree murder by a jury in June 1986.
+At the sentencing phase, prosecutors brought up his prior convictions, which Jurors found two mitigating circumstances, his childhood and an incident in July 1985, where he'd been stabbed 14 times by fellow inmates.
+However, the jury imposed a sentence of death after finding that the aggravating circumstances outweighed the mitigating circumstances.
+While in prison, Hunt committed a series of violations which led to his being isolated from other prisoners.
+Guards found him in possession of knives on two occasions.
+In one instance, the guards found a homemade weapon hidden in a light fixture in Hunt's cell.
+In the other prison guards saw a knife fall out of Hunt's underwear.
+Hunt also feigned an illness so that he could be sent to the hospital.
+He later wrote to a fellow inmate that he pretended to be ill to "see what my chances for freedom were."

+When Hunt received another sentencing hearing on appeal in 1988, the prosecution introduced evidence of his misconduct in prison as further aggravation.
+He was resentenced to death in December 1988. and sentenced to death.
 He converted to Islam while on death row.